Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Introduction

 \section{Introduction}

 One important component in human interactions is the ability to explain one's actions, especially when failures occur~\cite{Miller19Explanation, Hellstroem21}.
 It is argued that robots need this skill if they were to act in human-centered environments on a daily basis~\cite{bookOfWhy}.
-Furthermore, explainability is also shown to increase trust and transparency in robots~\cite{Miller19Explanation, Hellstroem21}, and the diagnoses capabilities of a robot are crucial for correcting its behavior~\cite{Mitrevski20IROS}.
+Moreover, explainability is shown to increase trust and transparency in robots~\cite{Miller19Explanation, Hellstroem21}, and the diagnoses capabilities of a robot are crucial for correcting its behavior~\cite{Mitrevski20IROS}.

-There are different types of failures, like task recognition errors (an incorrect action is learned) and task execution errors (the robot drops an object) \cite{LeeDemiris2013, karapinar2015}.
+There are different types of failures, e.g., task recognition errors (an incorrect action is learned) and task execution errors (the robot drops an object) \cite{LeeDemiris2013, karapinar2015}.
 In this work, we focus on explaining execution failures.
-For example, a robot is asked to stack two cubes.
-Then, the robot will execute this task by picking up a cube and moving its gripper above the goal cube.
-However, due to sensor and motor inaccuracies, the robot places its gripper slightly shifted to the left, which results in an imperfect cube alignment between the one in hand and the goal cube on the table.
-Upon opening its gripper, the upper cube lands on the goal but bounces to the table.
+For example, a robot is asked to stack two cubes (see Fig. \ref{fig:overview}).
+The robot will first pick up a cube and move its gripper above the goal cube.
+However, due to sensor and motor inaccuracies, the robot places its gripper slightly shifted to the left, which results in an imperfect cube alignment between the cubes.
+Therefore, the upper cube lands on the goal but bounces to the table.
 In such a situation, we expect the robot to reason about what went wrong and generate an explanation based on its previous experience, e.g., 'I failed because the upper cube was dropped too far to the left of the lower cube.'

 Typically, explanations are based on the concept of causality~\cite{LewisCausalExplanation}.
-Generating explanations is a challenging problem that is addressed based on statistical methods that learn a mapping between possible causes (preconditions) and the action-outcome~\cite{Mitrevski20IROS, Bauer20ICRA}.
+Obtaining a causal model of the environment is often addressed through statistical methods that learn a mapping between possible causes (preconditions) and the action-outcome~\cite{Mitrevski20IROS, Bauer20ICRA}.
 However, such statistical models alone are not explanations in itself~\cite{Miller19Explanation} and require another layer that interprets these models to produce explanations.
 Another problem is that a considerable amount of data is needed to learn cause-effect relationships.
 In this case, training such models using a simulated environment will allow a faster and more extensive experience acquisition~\cite{Mitrevski20IROS}.